Commuting: Commuting and the scarcity of local employment

 Commuting is often made necessary due to local employment market factors which may stem from the decline of manufacturing (i.e., in cities where large manufacturing employers have either closed or laid off workers, with no other employers to absorb that loss) and, in general, the sheer lack of local employment.
 More specifically, wages from local employers are often insufficient for a worker household to sustain itself.
 As a result, the needs of worker households must be sustained and this leads to a wider field of job search beyond a local area to the next nearest city or metropolitan area, resulting in the requirement for commuting.
 Hence, in areas where little or no transit options exist that can facilitate a journey to work to meet the requirements of a worker schedule, the use of a car is therefore made necessary.
-This is a personal choice driven by financial need, highlighting the broader issue of sustaining local economies.
+This is a personal choice driven by financial need.

 Social and health implications of commuting

 Since commuting largely stems from a need to travel outside a home community to sustain a household income while facing a bleak local employment market, this comes with additional social and health implications.
 First, there is the increased risk of injury and accident while driving as distance and time in the vehicle increases, which is generally observed when operating a vehicle.
 Fatigue and hazardous road conditions add to this risk.
 Second, while income from employment is greater in other cities, stress from commuting factors become a factor for personal health.
 Ironically, stress from having to locate employment or being placed in a low-income situation might lead to a similar outcome.
 However, this is dichotomous with the satisfaction of a sustainable income and good employment, which is clearly the goal of an individual who is faced with commuting.
+Research has found that cities hosting large numbers of inbound commuters tend to experience higher rates of property crime, linking commuting patterns to urban crime.
+Beyond physical stress long distance commuting is associated with a decrease as individuals have less time to engage on on-campus activities.
+Research suggests that for every ten minutes added to a commute there is a decline in social connections and civic participation.